Aspects of kink-like structures in 2D dilaton gravity: The model and its stability

 Let us analyze the linear stability of the kink-antikink-like self-gravitating solutions performing small perturbations in the field solutions (Fig. \ref{fig2}).
-Allows us to consider this small perturbation around arbitrary static solutions.
-Therefore, the perturbation of the metric is given by
+Allow us to consider this small perturbation around arbitrary static solutions.
+This perturbation of the metric is given by